ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 htm (string)
 : The HTTP Method used to make this request, as an uppercase ASCII string.

-htu (string)
+uri (string)
-: The HTTP URI used for this request, including all path and query components.
+: The HTTP URI used for this request, including all path and query components and no fragment component.

 ts (integer)
 : A timestamp of the request in integer seconds